fyodor-org-uk/fyodor/user-guide/introduction/index.md

 ##RDG class##
-The `RDG` class (it stands for Random Data Generators) is Fyodor's public API and what you should normally use to interact with it. it consists solely of static methods that return `Generator`s so in the example above I'd actuall call `RDG.string(22)` rather than `new StringGenerator(22)`.
+The `RDG` class (it stands for Random Data Generators) is Fyodor's public API and what you should normally use to interact with it.
+It consists solely of static methods that return `Generator`s so in the example above I'd actually call `RDG.string(22)` rather than `new StringGenerator(22)`.
 The benefits of using this are

 * using `RDG` instead of creating new instances of `Generator`s directly lets us manage changes to the underlying